ellemouton/website/content/posts/open_channel_pre_taproot.md

 Alice sends this message over to Bob.

-Since Alice has decided on the type of channel she wants to open (default channel type) as well as the channel capacity, she can already piece together quite a large part of the funding transaction:
+Since Alice has decided on the type of channel she wants to open (default channel type as opposed to an anchors, taproot etc) as well as the channel capacity, she can already piece together quite a large part of the funding
+transaction:

  ![](/openChanPt1/fntx_2.png#center)